Division of Archives & Records Service

 Bridging the Gap: Electronic Records and Information Management for the 21st Century

 A one hour learning session with presentations on various topics and interests.
 Lunch n' Learn sessions are live, online sessions.
 Internet connection and a computer with sound is required, a headset with microphone is recommended but not required.
 If participants do not have a headset with a microphone, they will be able to ask questions through instant messaging.
-A link to the session will be sent to participants two days prior to the event.
+A link to the session will be sent to participants the morning of the event.
 For questions regarding access to online training events contact Lorianne Ouderkirk at email@example.com or call 801-531-3860.

 Records Access I, will consider records classification, records sharing, handling GRAMA requests, and the appeals process.
 This training is very similar to the online training required for appointed records officers.
 The certification exam will not be administered during the in-person training.